 For the first time, ideas began to spread among enough people that more knowledge would survive than die out.
 Knowledge began to accumulate.
 Humanity received a collective intelligence.

-Does that mean that the strong acceleration of the last three hundred years is also due to increased spread of ideas and knowledge?
+Does that mean the strong acceleration of the last three hundred years is also due to the increased spread of ideas and knowledge?

 Democracy is humanity’s best innovation

 That's exactly what happened.
 In the 1600s and 1700s, we began to establish democracy and freedom of expression (and a scientific revolution with a method to evaluate ideas.)

 I showed in the last premium article the tremendous collective intelligence that comes from independent thinking individuals, and that was what we got back then.

 "Paradoxically, the best way for a group to be smart is for each person in it to think and act independently."